January 30

 1595.
 The first performance of Shakespeare's "Romeo and Juliet".

 The Italian connection should not surprise us.
 English theatre did not meaningfully exist before Shakespeare's time, and when it did it took its cue from the commedia dell’arte.
-A significant number of English intellectuals and artists went to Italy to complete their education, but there was also a sizeable Italian community in London, precisely in that area where Shakespeare lived and worked.
-Two of those Italians had significant personal connections with Shakespeare: John Florio, the compiler of the first Italian-English dictionary, and Emilia Bassano, the wife of Alfonso Bassano, head of the Bassano family, a company of Venetian theatre artists who were in residence at the court of Queen Elizabeth.
+A significant number of English intellectuals and artists went to Italy to complete their education, but there was also a sizeable Italian community in London, precisely in that area around Great Bartholomew's where Shakespeare lived and worked.
+Two of those Italians had significant personal connections with him: John Florio, the compiler of the first Italian-English dictionary, and more importantly the translator of Montaigne into English; and Emilia Bassano, the wife of Alfonso Bassano, head of the Bassano family, a company of Venetian theatre artists who were in residence at the court of Queen Elizabeth.

 Vanessa Redgrave as Isidora Duncan (see May 27) in the 1968 biopic